ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 this is normally port 3671 of the KNX IP gateway.

 ### phys.
 EIB Adress
-Fill in physical address of the gateway in the format 1/1/1.
+Fill in physical address of the KNX IP gateway in the format 1/1/1.

 ### Add only new Objects
 If checked, the import will skip overwriting existing communication objects.